mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 ## Solutions

-There are several simple solutions to this problem.
+There are several solutions to this problem; lets describe them one by one:

 ### Using `getState`